Aditya7851-AdiStarCoders/website-2/README.md

 # Website

-This repository holds the code for the server running at [azul3d.org](https://azul3d.org).
+This repository holds the code for the server running at [azul3d.org](https://azul3d.org) this website. visit now!

 Changes accepted into the `master` branch of this repository are automatically served from `azul3d.org`.
 Just submit a pull request: when your changes are accepted they'll automatically appear on the website shortly thereafter.